 But now, instead of identifying with these thoughts, I acknowledge them:

-“I feel nervousness about writing today.”
+“I feel nervous about writing today.”

 “I have the thought that I need to eat first.”